InternLM/xtuner/docs/en/user_guides/internlm_dataset.md

 ## 接口介绍

-To train the InternLM-Chat model in Xtuner, you need to convert the original data format into the XTuner standard dataset format.
+To train the InternLM-Chat model in XTuner, you need to convert the original data format into the XTuner standard dataset format.
 The core function for processing the InternLM format dataset is as follows:

 ```python
 def process(dataset_folder=None,